JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 “I was told by another CEO: it will surprise you how few decisions you have to make and how perfectly you have to make them – the rest you can delegate.”

 “Stay in the present.
-The past is depression (coulda/ shoulda/ woulda).”
+The future is anxiety.
+The past is depression”

 “Behind every no is a deeper yes to what you do want.”